replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on February 5, 2024

 ### New Features {#new-features-v2024-02-05-0}
-* Label and comment on support cases with EOL addons in installer specs pinned to channels.
+* Label and comment on support cases with End Of Life (EOL) addons in Installer specs pinned to channels.

 ## v2024.02.01-4